 Which Statement About Progressive Taxes Is True?

 Progressive taxes are a cornerstone of modern fiscal policy, designed to align tax burden with the ability to pay.
-In real terms, when a tax system is progressive, the tax rate increases as income rises, meaning higher earners contribute a larger percentage of their earnings than lower earners.
+When a tax system is progressive, the tax rate increases as income rises, meaning higher earners contribute a larger percentage of their earnings than lower earners.
 Understanding how progressive taxation works, why it matters, and what statements about it are accurate is essential for anyone studying economics, public policy, or simply trying to make sense of the tax code.

 Introduction